mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 #### Optional properties

-Reading property nullability is not supported, you need to explicitly set `nullable` attribute:
+Reading property nullability is not supported, we need to explicitly set `nullable` attribute:

 ```ts
 @Property({ nullable: true })